 When you find yourself in the middle of hardship that feels to heavy to bear, go gently with yourself.
 Practice listening to what you need each moment as you wait—as you endure, and know that there is always hope to see you through to the other side.

 Are You Going Through a Hard Time?

 We can help.
 The Center of Vitality and Balance offers many paths to find expression and encouragement when life calls you to endure.
-We offer therapy, regular yoga classes and special workshops to find your voice, deepen meditation practices and create meaning while you heal, grow and become.
+We offer therapy to find your voice, deepen meditation practices and create meaning while you heal, grow and become.